geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example12.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-Furthermore, if a lake has an admin and its id is greater than 5 or its name contains 'lake' string irrespective of letter case, then the complex CQL filter query will be like: **admin IS NOT NULL AND id>5 OR name ILIKE "%lake%**
+* Furthermore, if a lake has an admin and its id is greater than 5 or its name contains 'lake' string irrespective of letter case, then the complex CQL filter query will be like: **admin IS NOT NULL AND id>5 OR name ILIKE "%lake%**

 **Requested API:**